Preparing for an interview

 - Be on time, if you are going to be late, just ring and let them know

-- Be a boy scout and go fully prepared with all necessary paperwork
+- Go fully prepared with all necessary paperwork

 - Ensure that you get across your points of achievement